EURODEO/e-soh-technical-architecture/README.md

 * The MQTT notification messages shall follow the (draft) [WMO WIS2 Notification Message Encoding](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-DRAFT.html)

 Options for the MQTT message payload:
-* We have decided that actual data can be embedded in the MQTT message (as long as it below a certain size limit as defined in the MQTT definition).
+* We have decided that actual data can be embedded in the MQTT message (as long as it is below a certain size limit as defined in the MQTT definition).
 This should be done following the "properties" tag in the JSON schema, according to [section 7.1.7.7.](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-DRAFT.html#_additional_properties) in the encoding specification.
 * If data records are embedded in the message, also its discovery metadata must be embedded as ACDD attributes
-* If data records are embedded in the message, also its use metadata following CF convention must be embedded
+* If data records are embedded in the message, also its use metadata following the CF conventions must be embedded
 * In this context, it must be defined how these messages relate to BUFR files or if separate messages should be submitted for the BUFR files, etc.

 ## 4. Integration and APIs